 Israel does feel threatened, but it doesn’t take much brain power to see that years of repression of Palestinians through occupation, blockades of essential goods and fencing them in has fuelled a sense of hatred and resistance.
 Hamas, and for that matter Hizbollah did not exist until the early 1980s.
 Hamas surely draws support from a concept of action even if it results in a faster death over a slow death by blockade.

-Now having unleashed the dogs of war on Gaza, Israel must be wondering what to do next.
+Now having unleashed the dogs of war on

 All the military might in the world becomes a problem rather than a solution unless fighting an equally matched opponent, or being hellbent on total destruction of an enemy nation.